kblomqvist/yasha/README.md

 Options:
   -o, --output FILENAME         Place the rendered template into FILENAME.
   -v, --variables FILENAME      Read template variables from FILENAME.
 Built-
-                                in parsers are: JSON, TOML and YAML.
+                                in parsers are JSON, TOML and YAML.
   -e, --extensions FILENAME     Read template extensions from FILENAME.
 A
                                 Python file is expected.
+  -c, --encoding TEXT           Default is UTF-8.
   -I, --include_path DIRECTORY  Add DIRECTORY to the list of directories to be
                                 searched for the referenced templates, i.e.
                                 files imported via 'include', 'extends' and